 (Note: For a full list of states’ coronavirus-related regulations, including rules for facial coverings, see AARP's guide)

-- Alaska: The state recently eased its restrictions a bit.
+- Alaska: The state recently eased its restrictions.
 Nonresidents and residents entering the state still must fill out a traveler declaration form on the Alaska Travel Portal that lists where they’ve traveled in the previous two weeks, and are asked to submit proof of a negative COVID-19 test taken within 72 hours of departure (bring a printed copy to have on hand when you land).
-The state also suggests getting a second COVID-19 test 5 to 14 days after arriving in Alaska.
-If you test positive, you must call 800-478-0084 and not travel until you’ve been cleared by public health authorities.
 Vaccinated travelers should get tested for COVID-19 but do not need to follow strict social distancing while they are awaiting test results.
+Gov. Mike Dunleavy has just announced that starting June 1 any tourist arriving at a major airport in the state will be able to receive a vaccination free of charge.
+Questions related to upcoming travel and testing/quarantine guidance for coming into Alaska can be sent to: email@example.com or contact (907) 646-3322.

 Penalties: Fine of up to $25,000